rbrahul/retry/README.md

 ```
 ### A note related to the tiny latency:

-For every delay there is a Jitter applied to avoid collisions among schedules to resolve (Thundering herd problem)[https://en.wikipedia.org/wiki/Thundering_herd_problem].
+For every delay there is a Jitter applied to avoid collisions among schedules to resolve [Thundering herd problem](https://en.wikipedia.org/wiki/Thundering_herd_problem).
  The extended delay could be between +10% to +30%.